 Strong’s Concordance is the tool that helped me find the four verses in the preceding chapter about Biblical Hebrew.
 It’s simply a study tool … like a hammer if you’re a carpenter.

-Strong’s Concordance, like Dr. James Strong its author, comes under more or less heavy criticism in certain theological circles.
+Strong’s Concordance, like Dr. James Strong as its author, comes under more or less heavy criticism in certain theological circles.
 Make no mistake about it, you’ll read a fair bit of negativism about this duo, I have.
 And I agree, just as you can smash your fingers with a misplaced hammer blow, so can you be misled by mis-using Strong’s concordance.

-There are other concordances/tools available for Bible study and they all have their positive and negative points like hammers and putters.
+There are other concordances/tools available for Bible study, and they all have their positive and negative points like hammers and putters.
 I have chosen Strong’s because it is one of the oldest and because it is simple to follow for Bible students not acquainted with Hebrew or Greek.
-In saying ‘it’s simple to use’ I don’t mean that Strong’s is simplistic in its approach.
-In fact many detractors don’t know how to use Strong’s to reveal its full potential in helping students progress with their Bible study.
+In saying ‘it’s simple to use’ I don’t mean that Strong’s concordance is simplistic in its approach.
+In fact, many detractors don’t know how to use Strong’s to reveal its full potential in helping students progress with their Bible study.

-Now, if you just happened to click on a link that brought you to this page you might very well be wondering what this is all about.
+Now, if you just happened to click on a link that brought you to this page, you might very well be wondering what this is all about.
 I would suggest that you take a few moments (it won’t take long) and go back to the beginning of this section by reading, in order: Why Theology?, Sacred Books, The Bible and Biblical Hebrew.
 This will give you the overview to put you at ease and allow you to follow along with the development of this important subject.

 Dr. James Strong